awslabs/git-secrets/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 ``--global``
-    Adds patterns to the global git config
+    Removes patterns from the global git config

 ``-u, --deleteliteral``
     Removes a literal pattern added with the --add command.